 The first step is to create a new SSH key for each account you want to use.
 To do this, run the following command in your terminal:

 You will be asked to enter a file name for the key.
 You can enter any name you want to, but I strongly recommend that you use a name that you can remember later.
-For example, if you are creating a key for your personal account, you can use id_personal
+For example, if you are creating a key for your personal account, you can use id_personal as the file name.

 After that, you will be asked to enter a passphrase.
 You can leave it blank if you want to, but I recommend that you enter a passphrase to make your key more secure.